Skip to main content

 • Enthusiastic and passionate about the subject being taught to make learning fun

-• Uses innovative methods of teaching involving more than PowerPoints, delivering entertaining and interesting lectures using progressive teaching methods
+• Uses innovative methods of teaching involving more than PowerPoints

-• Provides students with information about how to locate up to date resources to aid academic development
+• Provides students with resources to aid academic development

 • Efficient with providing feedback on topic ideas and drafts of works